 In our first year, Social Innovation Canada is home to a small number of learning communities.
 These are opportunities for helping innovators to connect and learn from others, to deepen our innovation practices, and to learn about projects and initiatives that are working well and what’s challenging us.

 We co-host these communities with some of Canada’s leaders in social innovation.
-Here is information about who is leading each community, a sense of who it is designed for, how they meet, and where open to new joiners – how to participate.
+Here is information about who is leading each community, a sense of who it is designed for, how they meet, and how to participate:

 Social Innovation Lab Practitioners